SepidehAyani/apiCh4/README.md

 ## How
 You will be taking a code quiz:
-    click the Start button
+    click the Start button
-    the timer starts and you are presented with a question Wwhen you answer a question
+    the timer starts and you are presented with a question Wwhen you answer a question
-    then you are presented with another question if you answer a question incorrectly
+    then you are presented with another question
+    if you answer a question incorrectly
-    then time is subtracted from the clock when all the questions have been answered or the timer reaches 0, the game is over and when the game is over you can save your initials and score
+    then time is subtracted from the clock
+    when all the questions have been answered or the timer reaches 0, the game is over and when the game is over
+    you can save your initials and score

 ## Homepage
 ![plot](/Assets/homepage.png)